 Even though the new courthouse would cost less than the $500,000 allocated, voters apparently thought that sum a great extravagance and rejected all four county commissioners at the next election in November 1894.

 On June 30, 1895 the Dallas Morning News reported that Tarrant county commissioners had accepted the new “temple of justice.”
 The courthouse was built of red granite from Burnet County and is reminiscent of the state capitol.
 Note that a tunnel connected the courthouse to the county jail.

-But whereas the first three courthouses had stood for a total of thirty-eight years, perhaps the extravagance that voters had balked at in 1894 is what has allowed courthouse no. 4 to stand for 120 years and counting.
+But whereas the first three courthouses had stood for a total of thirty-eight years, perhaps the extravagance that voters had balked at in 1894 is what has allowed courthouse no. 4 to stand for 124 years.

 Some photos of courthouse no. 4:

 A classic courthouse would be incomplete without some quirks.
 Outside, on a balustrade of the east wing, one of the balusters is upside down.
 See the V taper of the second baluster from the left?
 The other balusters have an A taper.